Home » Business Email Etiquette Articles » Should You Use Emojis in Business Email?

 Regarding daily business email communications, the basic guideline is to use emojis or emoticons sparingly and with discretion — if at all.
 However, some have argued that there is, under no conditions, a place to use emojis in a business email.

-Professionalism and formality rule the day in some fields, professions, and communications, and there is no place for emojis.
+Professionalism and formality prevail in specific fields, professions, and communications, making emojis an inappropriate choice.
 Cartoonish characters are just not acceptable.

-In the case of emojis, I use just one, a winky, and sparingly in my business email.
+In the case of emojis, I use just one – a winky – and sparingly in my business emails.
 More on that later.
-Never have I used emojis during the first contact.
+I have never used emojis during the initial contact.

 Nor do I use them with those I prefer to maintain a strictly professional tone.
 I’m pretty easygoing, and “strictly professional” is the exception, not the rule.

-Probably, the fact I use them at all is a testament to always wanting to be approachable.
-While I believe in emailing with the appropriate formality at all times, I do not object to emojis being used or personality being shown as relationships grow.
+Probably, the fact that I use them at all is a testament to always wanting to be approachable.
+While I believe in using email with appropriate formality at all times, I don’t object to emojis being used or personality being shown as relationships grow.

 Nor does it bother me when folks who email me use them.
 That is their choice; in most cases, they use emojis to reflect positive emotions.
 So, who could be upset with that?